Hurricane Fiona roars by Bermuda, on route to Canada

 Authorities in Nova Scotia sent an emergency alert to phones warning of Fiona’s arrival and urging people to say inside, avoid coastlines, charge devices and have enough supplies for at least 72 hours.
 Officials warned of prolonged power outages, wind damage to trees and structures and coastal flooding and possible road washouts

 The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Friday.
-It was centered about 250 miles (405 kilometers) north of Bermuda, heading northeast at 35 mph (56 kph).
+It was centered about 475 miles (770 kilometers) south of Halifax, Nova Scotia, heading northeast at 35 mph (56 kph).

 Hurricane-force winds extended outward up to 115 miles (185 kilometers) from the center and tropical storm-force winds extended outward up to 345 miles (555 kilometers).